GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/quickstart.md

 ################################################################################
 ```
-***The above should setup the baremetal cluster.
+---

+Running the commands from the Terraform output starts setting up a new Anthos cluster.
 This includes doing preflight checks on the nodes, creating the admin and user clusters and also registering the cluster with Google Cloud using [Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview).
-The whole setup may take upto approx. 15 minutes***

-You will see the following output as the ***admin cluster*** is being created
+The whole setup can take up to 15 minutes.
+You see the following output as the cluster is being created:

 ```sh
 Created config: bmctl-workspace/anthos-gce-cluster/anthos-gce-cluster.yaml
 Creating bootstrap cluster...
 OK